 Roles And Benefits Of An Emotional Support Animal

 Emotional support animals (ESAs) play important roles in providing comfort and companionship to individuals with mental health conditions.
-Certain laws in Georgia, as well as in other states, recognize the significance of ESAs in improving emotional well-being and protecting them.
+Certain laws in Georgia and other states recognize the significance of ESAs in improving emotional well-being and protecting them.

 The primary benefit of having an ESA is the emotional support they offer to their owners.
 These animals can provide stability, reduce anxiety and stress, and offer unconditional love and companionship.
 Additionally, ESAs can help individuals manage symptoms of mental health conditions and improve their overall quality of life.

 Note that ESAs are not service animals and do not receive the same legal rights and public space access.
-However, under the Fair Housing Act, individuals with ESAs are entitled to housing accommodations that allow them to live with their animals, even in properties with no-pet policies.
+However, the Fair Housing Act entitles individuals with ESAs to accommodations that allow them to live with their animals, even in no-pet-price properties.

 Distinct Differences Between Esas And Service Animals